Gold jewellery news

 - To evaluate the existing hallmarking system

 - To stimulate debate around how best to strengthen hallmarking processes

 - To demonstrate the benefits of an effective hallmarking infrastructure.

-Demand for gold jewellery added US$70 billion to the global economy in 2012, and accounted for nearly half of global demand for gold.
+Gold jewellery demand was worth US$89 billion in 2015, and accounted for over half of global demand for gold.

 The age of first acquisition of gold in China is getting younger, as the rising generation of Chinese millennials turn to gold to demonstrate their aspirations and identity.
 They are now becoming a dominant force in the gold and luxury goods market.